rcheung2/2026-Spring-MTH-4330-Project/README.md

 # 2026-Spring-MTH-4330-Project
 Group project for MTH 4330 (Introduction to Machine Learning)

-Currently, only the prorated annual data set is uploaded to this repository.
-The other ones are too big.
+Only the prorated annual data set will uploaded to this repository.
+The others exceed the 50MB file size limit.

 Per Annum - 708 MB